-Sue Leavitt Gullo, RN, BSN, MS, IHI Managing Director, is engaged in IHI's work in Singapore and she brings 28 years of health care experience to her current work in the IHI Perinatal Improvement Community.
+Sue Leavitt Gullo, RN, BSN, MS, IHI Managing Director, is engaged in IHI's work in India and she brings 28 years of health care experience to her current work in the IHI Perinatal Improvement Community.
 She is also patient safety faculty at IHI and her work includes international safety projects.
 Prior to joining IHI, Ms. Gullo was a director of women's services, and her nursing roles included experience in the front-line clinical areas of maternal-child health, oncology, and medical-surgical nursing.
 She has been active as a national and international expert in obstetrical care for the last 15 years.
 Her involvement with IHI dates back to 1995 when she was a participant in the IHI Breakthrough Series Collaborative on Improving Maternal and Neonatal Outcomes, for which she continued as faculty until later joining the IHI staff in 2005.

 Trina Lorch, MBA, Head of Business Development and Strategy, Institute for Healthcare Improvement (IHI), leads a team in supporting the evolution of regional strategies, the development of new opportunities and partnerships, and innovation in business models across the regions in which IHI is engaged.
 She has a specific focus on the emerging strategies in the Middle East, Asia-Pacific, and Europe, as well as on the overall strategic planning process for IHI.
 Ms. Lorch came to IHI from Brigham and Women's Hospital in Boston, where she was a Deland Fellow in administration.
 Prior to that, she worked at the Boston-based company, Health Dialog, focusing on the design and development of a CMS-funded demonstration program to reduce health risks for seniors and on entry strategies for new markets.
 She received her undergraduate degree in economics from Northwestern University and her MBA from Dartmouth College.